vidurv2/Sales-Insights-Data-Analysis-/README.md

 11. Show transactions in 2020 join by date table

-12.SELECT transactions.*, date.* FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020;
+12. SELECT transactions.*, date.* FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020;

 13. Show total revenue in year 2020,